Scripting & Automation - Bitbucket CLI for CI/CD Workflows

 Parsing with jq

-# List all PR titlesbb pr list --json | jq '.pullRequests[].title'
+# External jq (equivalent)bb pr list --json | jq '.pullRequests[].title'

-# Get PR countbb pr list --json | jq '.count'
+# Get PR countbb pr list --json --jq '.count'

-# Filter by statebb pr list -s MERGED --json | jq '.count'
+# Filter by statebb pr list -s MERGED --json --jq '.count'

-# Get specific fieldsbb pr list --json | jq '.pullRequests[] | {id, title, author: .author.display_name}'
+# Project specific fieldsbb pr list --json --jq '.pullRequests[] | {id, title, author: .author.display_name}'

-# Filter by authorbb pr list --json | jq '.pullRequests[] | select((.author.nickname // .author.display_name) == "alice")'
+# Filter by authorbb pr list --json --jq '.pullRequests[] | select((.author.nickname // .author.display_name) == "alice")'

-# Get PR URLsbb pr list --json | jq -r '.pullRequests[].links.html.href'
+# PR URLsbb pr list --json --jq '.pullRequests[].links.html.href'

-# Get web diff URL for a PRbb pr diff 42 --web --json | jq -r '.url'Common jq Patterns
+# Web diff URL for a PRbb pr diff 42 --web --json --jq '.url'Common jq Patterns

 Section titled “Common jq Patterns”# PRs updated in the last 7 daysbb pr list --json | jq --arg date "$(date -d '7 days ago' -Iseconds 2>/dev/null || \ date -v-7d -Iseconds)" \ '.pullRequests[] | select(.updated_on > $date)'